Associate Professor Stacey Steele

 Stacey’s wide-ranging publications and thought leadership commentaries include many peer-reviewed journal articles.
 Stacey has also edited three books: Match-Fixing in Sport: Comparative Studies from Australia, Japan, Korea and Beyond (Routledge, 2018) with Hayden Opie; Internationalising Japan: Discourse and Practice (Routledge, 2014) with Jeremy Breaden and Carolyn Stevens; and Legal Education in Asia: Globalization, Change and Contexts (Routledge, 2010) with Kathryn Taylor.

-In addition to her academic role, Stacey is Deputy Chief Privacy Officer and Associate General Counsel at a US-headquartered, multi-national company with over 20,000 employees in 30+ locations.
-Based in Melbourne, Stacey’s global role involves developing and implementing programs and strategies to support compliance with privacy, data protection and cybersecurity requirements across all Divisions.
-Her previous role at the company saw Stacey provide strategic and technical legal advice to the credit ratings business.
-Prior to joining the company in 2007, Stacey was a senior associate in a leading Australian commercial law firm.
+In addition to her academic role, Stacey works as a lawyer, developing and implementing programs and strategies to support compliance with privacy, data protection and cybersecurity requirements.
+Prior to going in-house, Stacey was a senior associate in a leading Australian commercial law firm.

 Memberships and Affiliations